autosportlabs/RaceCapture-Pro_firmware/README.md

 4. `set path`
 5. Right click My Computer...System Properties...Advanced...Environment Variables...System Variables and add the extra folders that were added to the path to your system path
 6. Install [PyDev for Eclipse] (http://pydev.org/manual_101_install.html) and use auto-config
-7. (Bit hazy on this part as I tried a few things and was a bit drunk) Make a new project in Eclipse, using the folder with Racecapture in it
+7. Make a new project in Eclipse, select "PyDev project" and specify the folder with Racecapture in it
-8. Right-click the project...Properties...pyDev-PYTHONPATH...External Libraries - in there, add my_kivy_install_folder\kivy
+8. Right-click the project...Properties...pyDev-PYTHONPATH...External Libraries - Add source folder, add my_kivy_install_folder\kivy
 9. Run the project

+## Building installers

+1. Install [PYInstaller] (http://www.pyinstaller.org) `pip install pyinstaller`
+2. Install [PyWin32] (http://sourceforge.net/projects/pywin32/files/) `pip install pywin32`
+3. Try `pyinstaller --version` - should return "2.1" or similar

+## Creating installer for current version

+1. Go into RaceCapture_App folder
+2. `kivy`
+3. `pyinstaller -y racecapture.spec` (may need to run several times - first few times get weird missing file reports)
+4. `dist\racecapture\racecapture`
+5. Observe "ImportError: No module named decimal" message.
+Sob sadly.
+According to [this] (http://mayankjohri.wordpress.com/2008/05/08/faq-resolving-the-importerror-no-module-named-decimal-error/) the problem can be solved by importing Decimal in your own code (it may be because Kivy garden is doing some too-clever import stuff).
+However, it kicks the can down the road again to a new error ("AttributeError: 'module' object has no attribute 'PythonLexer'") so I haven't done it.